esheldon/desdb/README.md

 For file downloads you only need this package and wget.

 For database queries, you need to install the oracle libraries and the cx_Oracle python library.
-For linux you can download and install the default versions.
+I have bundled these below, and the cx_Oracle has been patched to allow reading from nullable columns into numpy arrays.

-The version of cx_Oracle for OSX is broken on recent versions of the operating system.
-Thus we have bundled a patched version in the macosx files below.
+In addition, the official version of cx_Oracle for OSX is broken on recent versions of the operating system, so a patched cx_Oracle is needed anyway.

 Choose the one for your architecture.
-Every update to the operating system over the last couple of years has broken this module, so any feedback you can give is very welcome, especially if you can work out a general strategy for compile flags on all versions of the OS
+Every update to the operating system over the last couple of years has broken this module for OSX, so any feedback you can give is very welcome, especially if you can work out a general strategy for compile flags on all versions of the OS

     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-linux-x86-64-v2.tar.gz
     http://www.cosmo.bnl.gov/www/esheldon/code/misc/des-oracle-macosx-x86-64-v3.tar.gz